vsivsi/meteor-job/README.md

 #### `j.save([options], [callback])`

 Submits this job to the job Collection.
 Only valid if this is a new job, or if the job is currently paused in the job Collection.
-If the job is already saved and paused, then omost properties of the job may change (but not all, e.g. the jobType may not be changed.)
+If the job is already saved and paused, then most properties of the job may change (but not all, e.g. the jobType may not be changed.)

 `options:`
 * `cancelRepeats`: If true and this job is an infinitely repeating job, will cancel any existing jobs of the same job type.
 Default is `true`.
-This is useful for background maintainance jobs that may get added on each server restart (potentially with new parameters).
+This is useful for background maintenance jobs that may get added on each server restart (potentially with new parameters).

 `callback(error, result)` -- Result is true if save was successful.
 When running as `Meteor.isServer` with fibers, the callback may be omitted and the return value is the result.